Explore Jobs

 Tips for formatting a cover letter

-2. Choose a traditional font that’s easy to read.
-Arial, Calibri, Helvetica, Verdana, or Times New Roman are all good options.
+2. Select a traditional font that is easy to read.
+Options like Arial, Calibri, Helvetica, Verdana, or Times New Roman work well.

 Cover letter format FAQ